xtruhlar/FIIT-Old-Tests-Script/terminal_friendly.md

 	a) Áno
 	b) Nie)

-7. Assign to the correct group (Singular Value Decomposition / Distributional Semantics): - SVD: , Distributional Semantics:
+7. Assign to the correct group (Singular Value Decomposition / Distributional Semantics).
+Select only SVD and left the Distributional Semantics unmarked.
 	a) Truncated SVD
 	b) Word Embeddings
 	c) CBOW